Prices, Profits, Proxies, and Production: Unobservable Prices and Proxies

-To further interpret the rank condition, we study it in two parametric examples in Appendix~\ref{app: parametric}.
-There we show that the rank condition can be satisfied for the \citet{diewert73genleontief} profit function, but can fail for every possible parameter value with Cobb-Douglas technology.

-We conclude this section by noting it is straightforward to generalize our technique to a homogeneous function of any degree $\alpha\geq0$ (e.g. the supply function) since the main identifying equation (\ref{eq:eulers2}) can be rewritten as
+Part (ii) requires sufficiently rich variation in the reduced form profit function $\tilde{\pi}_r$ for \textit{some} value of productivity $e^{**}$.
+To further interpret the rank condition, we study it in two parametric examples in Online Appendix~D. There we show that the rank condition can be satisfied for the \citet{diewert73genleontief} profit function, but can fail for every possible parameter value with Cobb-Douglas technology.
+The reason Cobb-Douglas fails is that its profit function is additively separable when logs are taken. \begin{rem}[Other Degrees of Homogeneity] It is straightforward to generalize our technique to a homogeneous function of any degree $\alpha\geq0$ since the main identifying equation (\ref{eq:eulers2}) can be rewritten as